lovethisgame/drop/docs/guide.md

 This approach decoulpes Actors and facades implementation complexity behind the contracts defined by communication interfaces.
 Following `Context` methods can be used to resolve the Actors:
 * `.call (type : Class) : void` - executes every method on actors of a given type supplying no arguments.
-* `.call (type : Class, args : Array) : void` - executes every function found within every Actor of the specified interface with the specified arguments list.
+* `.call (type : Class, args : Array) : void` - executes every function of a given arguments size found within every Actor of the specified interface supplying the specified arguments.
 * `.call (type : Class, callback : Function) : void` - executes supplied callback function, consequently passing every Actor of the specified interface as an argument.
 * `.instanceOf (type : Class) : IConcernedActor` - finds one and only one Actor instance of the specified interface, fails with Error if more than 1 Actors found.
 Singletone communication interface should be supplied as an argument.
+* `.arrayOf (type : Class) : Array<IConcernedActor>` - returns an array of Actors of specified type.

 Methods explained above are also available on Actors themselves, so you will normally never call a Context directly, but invoke code similar to: